jamesmadrazo/RabbitSimulator/SprintRecords.md

 * From now on, we will create branches for new features (so far we just created them based on names but we won't use those from now on).

+* Meanwhile: Thanu and James merged the rabbit counter classes into one.

 ## 3rd Sprint (11:30 - 12:30)

 Goals:

 * Time Implementation - (James and Thanu)

-* Threads: on simulating time and one handling rabbits - (Jack and Conor)
+* Threads: on simulating time and one handling rabbits - (Jack and Conor) - decide if we actually need this

 * Rabbit states: age the rabbits method - (Tyler and Emese)